 How much trouble?
 That depends on the specific facts, which I’ll get into.
 First, before I scare you to death, let me assure you that a good Queens County criminal lawyer can almost certainly keep you from going to jail and can even keep you from having any criminal record at all.
-It is extremely important that your attorney be highly experienced in dealing with similar cases with both the Queens District Attorney’s Office and the Queens courts.
-(A good article to check is www.nytimes.com.)
+It is extremely important that your attorney be highly experienced in dealing with similar cases with both the Queens District Attorney’s Office and the Queens Courts.
 Much of what you can read in magazines or online is written by persons, even attorneys, who have little or no experience handling firearms arrests at JFK and LGA.
-Unfortunately, some of the advice, in my opinion, is worse than just unhelpful — it is dangerous.
-For example, an article in Forbes Magazine (which quotes me) (www.forbes.com) suggests that going to trial in anticipation of “jury nullification” is a viable and possibly the best option.
+Unfortunately, some of the advice, in my opinion, is worse than just unhelpful-it is dangerous.
+For example, an article in Forbes Magazine (which quotes me) suggests that going to trial in anticipation of “jury nullification” is a viable and possibly best option.
 It’s not.

-Getting back to “How much trouble?” there are generally two possible alternate charges under New York law.
-If the handgun is unloaded, the charge is a misdemeanor with a maximum sentence of one year.
+Getting back to “how much trouble?,” there are generally two possible alternate charges under New York law.
+If the handgun is unloaded, the charge is a Class E Felony with a maximum sentence of 1 1/3 to 4 years in state prison.
 In practice, there is rarely any threat of a jail sentence and the main goal is to avoid any criminal conviction at all.
 Possession of a loaded firearm is an extremely serious charge.
-It is a Class C Violent Felony with a maximum sentence of 15 years and, more importantly, a minimum sentence of three and one-half years.
+It is a Class C Violent Felony with a maximum sentence of 15 years and, more importantly, a minimum sentence of 3 ½ years.
 That’s right.
-If you choose to go to trial and are convicted, the judge has no choice — he must give you at least three and one-half years in prison and as much as 15 years.
+If you choose to go to trial and are convicted, the judge has no choice-he must give you at least 3 ½ years in prison and as much as 15 years.
 But don’t worry.
-If the judge gives you the minimum and you behave yourself in prison, you’ll be out in just a little more than three years.
+If the judge gives you the minimum and you behave yourself in prison, you’ll be out in just a little more than 3 years.
 See why going to trial isn’t such a great idea?

 None of this applies to you because you would never put a loaded firearm onto an airplane, correct?
 In fact, the TSA mandates that ammunition not be in the firearm and you carefully complied.
 Unfortunately, New York has its own unique way of defining a loaded handgun.
 Our highest court, in its wisdom, holds that a handgun is loaded when “the ammunition is in close proximity.”
 In your case, that means that if you followed the TSA instructions and unloaded the gun and put the ammunition in your luggage, you had a loaded gun!
 I’m not saying this makes any sense, but it is the law in New York.